Most and least educated states in America

 Each year, around 50 million young Americans attend public elementary and secondary schools, according to the National Center for Education Statistics, making the country's educational system one of the farthest-reaching and most impactful government services.
 That said, enrollment has recently seen a slight decline—roughly 49.5 million students enrolled in pre-K through 12th grade in the fall of 2023, a 0.2% decrease from the year before.

 To help understand exactly how these numbers play out across the U.S., Stacker used data from the Census Bureau's American Community Survey 5-Year Estimates, released in 2022, to determine areas with the highest educational attainment.
-This index evaluates each state's population across seven educational tiers, ranging from individuals not educated past eighth grade to those with graduate or professional degrees.
+This index evaluates each state's population across seven educational tiers, ranging from those uneducated past eighth grade to those with graduate or professional degrees.
 States are ranked by the percentage of the population with a graduate degree.
 Ties are broken by the percentage with a bachelor's degree or higher.

 How does your state stack up?
 Read on to discover which states are the most educated in the U.S.